Standard disclosure: we may earn money from the companies mentioned in this post. Visit my disclosure page for more info

 A good home insurance policy is fundamental for peace of mind.
 The policy will cover your house and your belongings from damage and theft.
 Homeowners are shielded from personal liability should someone be injured while on the property.
 Insurance policies don’t cover everything however, and it is important that homeowner’s are aware of the following five things that your home insurance policy might not cover.
-If you are currently shopping around, be sure to consider La Capitale.

 1. Aggressive Dogs